Topological holography, quantum criticality, and boundary states: Introduction

 In this representation, local operators are organized into different classes labeled by the anyon lines connecting the two boundaries, and the symmetry acts on the local operators through mutual braiding with the confined anyons on the left boundary.
 Non-local defect operators are also represented as anyon lines connecting the two boundaries with a ``tail" confining on the left boundary.
 This picture explicitly reveals the \emph{dual symmetry} which acts trivially on all the local operators and only acts non-trivially on the non-local defect operators.

 We summarize the key contributions of this work as follows:

-\begin{itemize} \item We discuss \spd{1} gapped phases with modular category symmetry and with the usual group symmetry in the framework of topological holography in section~\ref{sec:1dphase}.
-We demonstrate through many examples that the correspondence between the topological gapped boundary conditions in the sandwich picture and the \spd{1} gapped phases.
+\begin{itemize} \item We discuss \spd{1} gapped phases with modular category symmetry and the usual group symmetry in the framework of topological holography in Section~\ref{sec:1dphase}.
+Once the topological gapped boundary on the left is fixed, the topological gapped boundaries on the right of the sandwich correspond one-to-one with the \spd{1} gapped phases.
+The correspondence is obtained by analyzing the order parameters and symmetry defect operators in the sandwich picture.
 For spontaneous symmetry breaking phases, we explicitly construct the order parameters in terms of the bulk anyon lines that connecting the two gapped boundaries.
 For SPT phases, we also discuss the symmetry defect operators and the relation to the protected edge degeneracy.
+We demonstrate this correspondence through several examples with symmetry groups $G=\zz$, $S_{3}$, $\z_{4}$, and $\zz \times \zz$.

 \item We discuss \spd{1} gapless phases and critical points in the framework of topological holography in section~\ref{sec:trans}.
 Dualities\footnote{Dualities in the high-energy community usually means that there are different representations of the same IR theory.
 Here we adapt the convention in the condensed matter community, where dualities include mappings between different IR theories.
 Such mappings are called gauging or (generalized) orbifold in high-energy community.} in \spd{1} systems can also be systematically studied in the framework of topological holography.
 In general, there are two classes of dualities.
 For the first class, they correspond to inserting twist defects that permute anyons in the sandwich picture.
 When the defect satisfying a $\zz$ fusion rule, it corresponds to a self-duality.
 The other class corresponds to simply choosing a different topological gapped boundary conditions on the left, which is not necessarily related to the old one by anyon permutation.
 This topological holographic viewpoint of dualities is very powerful.
-It allows one to relates the partition functions between different quantum critical points and sometimes one can explicitly obtain the partition function of an exotic critical point by dualizing it to a more familiar critical theory.
+It allows one to relates the partition functions between different quantum critical points and one can explicitly obtain the partition function of a critical point by dualizing it to a known critical theory.
 We will see many examples in section~\ref{sec:trans}, including some exotic quantum critical points such as phase transition between SPT phases, symmetry enriched quantum critical points, and DQCPs.

 \item Many of these exotic quantum critical points and the intrinsically gapless SPT phases can be characterized by the non-trivial responses in the symmetry defect operators.
 These responses serve as the topological invariants and can be obtained by calculating the twisted partition functions.
 In section~\ref{sec:trans}, we also discuss these topological invariants and the twisted partition functions in the framework of topological holography.
 These topological invariants are conveniently encoded through non-trivial braidings of anyons in the symmetry topological orders in the bulk.